 The reason why we need a “cart close” is that your promotion needs an end time or there won’t be any incentive for your audience to take action.

-We call it a “last call” email.
-That is, “this is your last chance to take advantage of the deal” (whether for now or forever).
-It’s a reminder to your audience that the offer is about to expire and it’s your one last chance to pitch it to them.
+The “last call” email is just a reminder to your audience that the offer is about to expire and it’s your one last chance to pitch it to them.
+And because of the urgency that’s baked in, it’s almost always the highest-converting email in the series.

 It should include enough details about the offer so even if this is the first email your reader has opened, they’ll have all the important information.
 So at a bare minimum that means: